 It’s one of the first things you notice as you fly over beautiful Lake Michigan and land in Milwaukee – we’re a city of steeples!
-Immigrant populations from Germany, Poland, Italy, Ireland and England originally settled Milwaukee and built churches with soaring towers all over the city.
+Immigrant populations from Germany, Poland, Italy, Ireland and England originally settled Milwaukee and built churches with soaring towers all over the city, and those that followed brought their own faith traditions with them.
 Today Milwaukee has more than 1,000 houses of worship of all denominations, and deeply rooted religious traditions remain a part of who we are as a city.

 Included among Milwaukee’s historic religious institutions is the Basilica of St. Josaphat, completed in 1901.
 The largest church in Milwaukee, it is home to a vibrant Roman Catholic parish and remains a testament to the faith of the Polish immigrants that created it.
 The Visitor Center is open six days a week for visits and tours.